 For everyone including introverts, becoming better at marketing and storytelling is a work in progress.
 You will not gain customers by remaining invisible and you cannot improve your body of work if you are not consistent.

-Nerissa Golden is a strategist and author, who helps companies leverage traditional and new media to grow their business with storytelling.
+Nerissa Golden is a strategist and author, who helps companies leverage traditional and digital media to grow their business with storytelling.